mcmahonmc/mcmahonmc.github.io/_projects/mercari-url-listing.md

 * How do power sellers who don’t use a third-party tool carry out their listing process?
 * What are their pain points with cross posting and managing listings across platforms?
-* At a high level, how do existing Mercari power sellers perceive the usefulness of one-URL listing?
+* At a high level, how do existing Mercari power sellers perceive the usefulness of Import Listing?
-* Based on what we learn about the listing process, at what stage in the listing process might it make the most sense to introduce one-URL listing?
+* Based on what we learn about the listing process, at what stage in the listing process might it make the most sense to introduce Import Listing?

 ## Key Takeaways
 From this study, we gained an understanding of the unique steps and pain points power sellers experience when listing across multiple platforms.
 They appeared unencumbered by their proceses, were able to list efficiently using mental heuristics and personal templates, and paid special attention to detail when checking their listing.